Samandeep Singh Gill is a free man.

 Read more: IHIT investigates Abbotsford fatal stabbing

-The shock decision came after a B.C.
+The shocking decision came after a B.C.
 Supreme Court judge ruled that investigators with the Integrated Homicide Investigation Team (IHIT) had disregarded Canadian law on the handling of key pieces of evidence, despite legal advice.

 The court heard that decision was deliberate policy on the part of IHIT, raising concerns about hundreds of other homicide cases.

 “I’ve been practicing criminal law in B.C. for over 20 years.
-And I can say without exaggeration, I have never seen anything like this before,” Gill’s lawyer, Matthew Nathanson, told Global News.
+And I can say without exaggeration: I have never seen anything like this before,” Gill’s lawyer, Matthew Nathanson, told Global News.

 Thirty-year-old Manbir Kajla and the love of his life had just married the morning of April 27, 2011.
-That same night, the new bride watched in horror as her husband was hit with a barrage of bullets and killed, following a road rage incident in Surrey.
+That night, the new bride watched in horror as her husband was hit with a barrage of bullets and killed, following a road rage incident in Surrey.

 The couple was innocent.
-The incident was not gang or drug-related.
-The bride can not be named because of a publication ban.
+The incident was not gang- or drug-related.
+The bride cannot be named because of a publication ban.

 The shooter fled the scene.
 Seven painful years passed for the victims’ families, before an explosive announcement by the RCMP in May 2018.